hamamulfz/dinder/README.md

 ## Acknowledgment

 This is my first non tutorial app build with bloc.
 Within the process to create this app, I search for several example in [Github](github.com), [StackOverflow](stackoverflow.com) and [ChatGPT](https://chat.openai.com/chat).
+Bloc documentation also provide a very useful tutorial to learn bloc quite structured by their example.

-Also thanks for Mr. Hasbi from Glints and Mr. Chrisna from [Loratech.ai](https://www.asklora.ai/) that give me this challange to develop this app.
+Also thanks for Mr. Hasbi from Glints and Mr. Krishna from [Loratech.ai](https://www.asklora.ai/) that give me this challange to develop this app.

 It is not a perfect app.
 There so much that can be added as improvement in this code, feel free to create a pull request.